See also: Two-factor authentication

 A common way of protecting webpages is through Basic HTTP authentication.
 The web server sends a "401 Authentication Required" header when a protected page is requested.
 The browser would then prompt the user for a username and password.
 Access is allowed if the username password pair are valid; else, the web server sends a HTTP 401 error, meaning "access denied."
 HTTP authentication is usually used by creating a .htaccess file.
 (Only in Apache?)

-Tikiwiki is able to detect when a visitor to the site is currently logged in using Basic HTTP Authentication.
-If the username of the user matches a username within Tikiwiki's database, Tikiwiki will automatically log the user in and, of course, grant all the assigned permissions.
+Tiki is able to detect when a visitor to the site is currently logged in using Basic HTTP Authentication.
+If the username of the user matches a username within Tiki's database, Tiki will automatically log the user in and, of course, grant all the assigned permissions.

 - CACert (or other) Client Certificates

 - GPG/PGP PKI, including tools such as WebPG